 My favourite part of the painting lesson was when we learned how to create delicate pink cherry blossom!
 It was a delicate balancing act to get just the right amount of water to avoid making a soggy pink mess at this stage!
 But the results were so pretty.

-As we practised, we also learned about the history of Chinese art and our teacher shared a little about Chinese culture too.
-Before long, our 2-hour lesson was over, and it was time add the final touch to our paintings.
+As we practiced, we also learned about the history of Chinese art and our teacher shared a little about Chinese culture too.
+Before long, our 2-hour lesson was over, and it was time to add the final touch to our paintings.

 Chinese Brush Painting Lessons: How to seal Chinese Paintings